Category "Perpetual War For a Piece Of The Action"

 Monsanto & The Military and Intervention In South America

-November 17th, 2006 by Andy in Perpetual War For a Piece Of The Action
+November 17th, 2006 by Andy in Perpetual War For a Perpetual Piece of The Action

 There is a reason why its called the ‘military-industrial complex’.
 You’re looking at one of them right here (albeit one of its less-publicized manifestations).